Thyroid Cancer: A Comprehensive Guide and The Top 6 Ways To Prevent ItMay 1, 2017

 When synthetic versions of cortisol, such as prednisone, are given to treat inflammation, they are commonly given in dose equivalencies that are way above what the body would make.
 The term for this is a “pharmacologic dose.”
 Dr. Jeffries argued for doses under that which the body would make, a “physiologic dose,” and that this would give you all of the benefits – without the risks.

-Bottom Line: Dr. Jeffries’ work influence many of us who are practicing in the area of natural hormones, until Dr. James Wilson’s book, “Adrenal Fatigue,” was published in 2001.
+In Conclusion: Dr. Jeffries’ work influence many of us who are practicing in the area of natural hormones, until Dr. James Wilson’s book, “Adrenal Fatigue,” was published in 2001.

 My Experience With Cortisol